 Most car insurance companies also write home insurance, which means all those hurricane home claims are draining the same company’s resources that insure homes and cars in other parts of the country.

 A company that doesn’t have the financial resources to ride out the storm claims could go under, and what if that’s the moment you’re in a major car accident?

 A.M.
 Best provides us with ratings that help determine a company’s stability.

 |American Family Insurance Group||A|

 As you can see, all of the top companies rate well for financial stability.
 They have all earned a rating of either Excellent (A, A-) or Superior (A+, A++).
-All of these companies are in a solid position to pay out claims on the policies they have written.
+All of these companies are in a stable position to pay out claims on the policies they have written.

 Companies With The Best Ratings

 J.D.
-Power ranks companies on a 1000-point scale and awards them a rating out of five.
+Power ranks companies on a 1000-point scale

 Companies With The Most Complaints in Ohio

-The Ohio Department of insurance collects complaints data for car insurance companies operating in the state.
+The Ohio Department of Insurance collects complaints data for car insurance companies operating in the state.